 If appointed, you will be an employee of the Utility Regulator and will be based at Queens House, Queen Street, Belfast.
-Please note that, this will be subject to Executive guidance on COVID-19 restrictions and staff are currently working from home remotely.
-It is anticipated that we will adopt a hybrid approach to remote/office working and while you may wish to be office based we welcome applicants whose circumstances lend themselves to some degree of remote working.
+Please note that, this will be subject to Executive guidance on COVID-19 restrictions and staff are currently working in a hybrid capacity and while you may opt to be office based we welcome applicants whose circumstances lend themselves to some degree of remote working.